Lakebay Marina Redevelopment

 -

-Improving the marina, docks, and public access points to restore opportunities for boating, sailing, kayaking, and stand-up paddleboarding, swimming, crabbing, and more.
+Improving the marina, docks, and public access points to restore opportunities for boating, sailing, kayaking, stand-up paddleboarding, swimming, crabbing, and more.

-This site also presents a unique opportunity to use modern, state-of-the-art materials during renovation to create a model facility to be an example of how we can offer public access in a way that is environmentally stable and stewards this site for future generations.
+This site also presents a unique opportunity to use modern, state-of-the-art materials during the renovation to create a model facility to be an example of how we can offer public access in a way that is environmentally stable and stewards this site for future generations.

-The planning process will focus on low impact design and materials and will consider local climate change projections.
+The planning process will focus on low-impact design and materials and will consider local climate change projections.

 As previously indicated, there is also a chance to preserve the historic marina building on the Lakebay site.
-This project will evaluate the potential and cost of different scenarios
+This project will evaluate the potential and cost of different scenarios.